 The pyramids stand alone on a hill like a row of broken teeth.
 An interesting sight.

 Though the pyramids were clearly influenced by the Egyptian counterparts, they are however very different in shape and size to those at Giza.
-The largest of the pyramids of Meroe is under 30 meters with an angle of 70 degrees.
+The largest of the pyramids of Meroe or Merowe as it is written, is under 30 meters with an angle of 70 degrees.
 The smaller size allows for quicker construction time and fewer workers, including the technical costs were less.
 The grave chambers were directly cut into the rock and the pyramids just built on top of it, a substantial difference to those in Egypt.